Laila Ali Fought For Her Place in Boxing – and She Wants Women Across Sports to Do the Same

-"He not only realised he was wrong about me, he was wrong about women in general."
+“He not only realized he was wrong about me, he was wrong about women in general.”

-Ali said women's boxing has come a long way since she retired in 2007.
-"When I first ventured my way into the gym there just wasn't a lot of women there," she explained.
-"And I can remember the way that the men and the trainers kind of looked at you and spoke to you.
-They didn't really see you as on the same level as them or take it seriously."
-Women have been inspired by her career, she noted, and the sport getting recognised at the Olympics (starting in 2012) also helped.
+Ali said women’s boxing has come a long way since she retired in 2007.
+“When I first ventured my way into the gym there just wasn’t a lot of women there,” she explained.
+“And I can remember the way that the men and the trainers kind of looked at you and spoke to you.
+They didn’t really see you as on the same level as them or take it seriously.”
+Women have been inspired by her career, she noted, and the sport being recognized at the Olympics starting in 2012 also helped.

 Boxing, above all else, taught Ali inner strength.
 “The power that I use in the ring that comes through my fist is a certain amount of energy that starts within me, in my spirit, and in my mind.
 And so to be able to take that and direct it – that strong, powerful energy – at anything that I do, is something that boxing definitely taught me.”
 That goes for, she said, her role as a mom, a wife, an athlete, and a business woman.

-When it comes to doubters in women's sports, Ali said it's all about your mindset.
-She acknowledges that opportunities for women in sports have broadened, and that is one of the missions of the Women's Sports Foundation, of which she was president for two years.
-"Whatever you want in life, you got to just go for it, and that's inside sport and outside of sports," she said, and you should focus on your goals no matter what other people might say about you.
-Ali classified her mindset as strong and "unbeatable," and it's been her armor through life — armor, she stated, is what you need.
+When it comes to doubters in women’s sports, Ali said it’s all about your mindset.
+She acknowledged that opportunities for women in sports have broadened, and that is one of the missions of the Women’s Sports Foundation (WSF), of which she was president for two years.
+“Whatever you want in life, you got to just go for it, and that’s inside sport and outside of sports,” she said, adding that you should focus on your goals no matter what other people might say about you.
+Ali classified her mindset as strong and “unbeatable,” and it’s been her armor through life – armor, she stated, is what you need.

 “At the end of the day, athletes’ voices aren’t going anywhere.”